elarhadu/Awesome-books-with-ES6/README.md

 # 📖 Awesome-books-with-ES6 <a name="about-project"></a>

-In this project, I built a basic website that allows users to add/remove books from a list.
+In this project, I built a basic website that allows users to add/remove books from a list using vanilla JavaScript (ES6).

 ## 🛠 Built With <a name="built-with"></a>